Routine Assessments and Vaccinations for Children

 What are routine assessments and vaccinations for children?

 From the moment they are born, a child will be measured, weighed, monitored, and assessed.
 This is primarily to ensure that each child is growing and developing as he/she should but it also monitors their general health, well-being and happiness.

-These routine assessments can also be regarded as a preventative health measure, as any potential problems will be identified early and therefore benefit from early intervention.
+These routine assessments by paediatricians can also be regarded as a preventative health measure, as any potential problems will be identified early and therefore benefit from early intervention.
 An important element of these routine check-ups, is the administering of vaccinations, in consultation with the official Singapore government immunisation chart based on age for children.

 What conditions can be prevented with routine assessments and vaccinations for children?